RobBay/Data-Analyst/README.md

 # 📊 Data Analysis Projects by Daniel Leonardo Robelto Bayona

-Welcome to my repository of data analysis projects developed during my **Data Analytics Bootcamp at TripleTen**.
+Welcome to my repository of data analysis projects developed during my **Data Analytics Road**.
 Each project showcases my skills in data processing, visualization, and decision-making using Python, SQL, and other tools.

 > **💡 Explore, analyze, and learn how data drives impactful decisions.**